maxicus/sublime-out-of-brackets/README.md

 I use that simple plugin on each line of my code written in Sublime Text.

 That plugin finishes regular line/block endings and moves cursor out of it.
-Can be used for C-style language syntaxes: C, C++, Java, Javascript.
+Can be used for C-style language syntaxes: C, C++, Java, Javascript, PHP.

 It jumps out of () or {} brackets and adds semicolon if required.